 Introduction

-Middleware vs Filters in ASP.NET Core, both Middleware and Filters are used to handle cross-cutting concerns such as logging, authentication, authorization, and exception handling.
+Middleware vs Filters in ASP.NET Core is one of the most commonly asked topics in .NET interviews.
+Although both are used to handle cross-cutting concerns like logging, authentication, authorization, and exception handling, they work at different levels of the request pipeline.

 However, they operate at different levels of the request pipeline and serve different purposes.